ScottLogic/blog/_posts/2020-12-14-alteryxing-the-advent-of-code-2020-week-2.md

 title: Alteryxing The Advent of Code 2020 - Week 2
 date: 2020-12-14 00:00:00 Z
 categories:
-- jdunkerley
 - Tech
 author: jdunkerley
 summary: As week 2 comes to a close on the Advent of Code, a look back at how the puzzles have been solved using BaseA by the community and me.
 The challenge has definitely increased this week!
 layout: default_post
 image: jdunkerley/assets/advent-2020-2/logo.jpg
 ---